mhmdmsvi24/disarm/research/learn/01-about-pdfs/01-learning-pdfs.md

    object so when we want to reference to an object we declare: `objNumber objGen R` the uppercase `R` means reference.

+   also note that ObjGen always (%99) is 0 and objNumber is based on how many objects you create and they are kinda your objects plate number.

 7. file body: file body is sequence of indirect objects (order doesn't matter), note that a PDF document is defined by tree of objects